Codevendor/inferjs-library/README.md

 If you are missing the `dist` folder or would like to compile the latest version, follow the steps below.

 #### Install Webpack
-To build yourself you will need to install **Webpack version 5+** with the following commands.
+To build yourself, you will need to install **Webpack version 5+** with the following commands.
 The commands need to be run from where the `package.json` is located.
 Or you can install them globally with the `-g` identifier.

 #### Webpack Latest Install
 ```sh